Inter-seeding to Improve Forage Quality and Quantity in the Peace [fi24]

-This project will evaluate the effectiveness of several innovative practices for inter-seeding to improve perennial forage production to determine which practices, varieties and technologies are best suited to enhancing forage production and quality with extreme spring moisture and summer drought conditions.
+This project will evaluate the effectiveness of several innovative practices/technologies for inter-seeding to improve perennial forage production under extreme spring moisture and summer drought conditions.

 - fall seeding

 - pre-treatments using intensive grazing or herbicides

-- and the VREDO zero-till drill (in comparison to broadcast seeding)
+- the VREDO zero-till drill (in comparison to broadcast seeding)

-Multi-year data will be collected at four of the sites, and the project will examine how the practices and crop varieties impact yields, forage quality, bare ground inventory and undesirable species populations.
+The project will examine how the practices and crop varieties impact yields, forage quality, bare ground inventory and undesirable species populations over multiple years.
 A cost-benefit analysis of the different practices will also be completed.